Welcome to Phil Munts' Microcontroller Machinations

 Our code base was entirely written in hand-tuned assembly language, which made reuse and migration to new products difficult.
 We experimented with 8051 compilers for first Pascal and then C from Archimedes, but the generated code was too large and slow for our products.

-Off to Alaska
+Off to Alaska (Phase 1)

 Beyond the 8051